openxpki/openxpki/doc/upgrading.rst

 -------------

-**Warning** We changed the internal serialization format which also affects the workflow persistance layer.
-Workflows or datapool structures that are created or modified will use the new serialization format which can not be read by older versions!
-So be aware that a downgrade or parallel operaton of new and old release versions is not possible!
+**Warning** We changed the internal serialization format which also affects the workflow persistence layer.
+Workflows or data pool structures that are created or modified will use the new serialization format which cannot be read by older versions!
+So be aware that a downgrade or parallel operation of new and old release versions is not possible!

 Release v1.18